 A growing number of people are turning to e-cigarettes as a useful tool to stop smoking.

 You don’t need a ‘tool’ to stop smoking.
-You just need to stop!
+You just need to stop smoking!
 Putting it like this is misleading.
-E-cigarettes are an alternative way to continue in the thrall of nicotine addiction that it is hoped will be safer than smoking.
+E-cigarettes are an alternative way to continue in the thrall of nicotine addiction that it’s hoped will be safer than smoking.

 Meanwhile, 15.1 per cent of the UK population still smokes.
 Smoking is the leading cause of preventable illness and premature death in England, accounting for around 79,000 deaths a year, a scandalous death toll which causes untold misery in our society.